The Best TVs For Gaming On PS4 And XBOX One (2023 Reviews)

 Did you find the best TV for your PS4 or Xbox One console?
 Let us know in the comments if you need any help!

-Overall, the TCL S325 and the Toshiba Fire TV 2020 TVs are great for gamers on a budget, whereas the Vizio MQ7, or one of its alternatives, is perfect for those who want a bit better image quality, smoother performance, and additional features – but don’t want to overpay for features their console won’t be able to utilize.
+Overall, the TCL S450G and the Toshiba Fire TV 2023 TVs are great for gamers on a budget, whereas the TCL Q650G is perfect for those who want a bit better image quality, smoother performance, and additional features – but don’t want to overpay for features their console won’t be able to utilize.

 In case you’re looking for a better and more future-proof TV with features such as HDMI 2.1, 120Hz, and great HDR image quality, be sure to visit our best PS4 Pro/X1X TVs and best PS5/XSX TV buyer’s guides.